 Given the successes and challenges of the initiative, the recommended next steps include a focus on continuous improvement and adaptation of the data management system to evolving business needs.
 This should involve regular reviews of data governance policies and system performance, leveraging feedback from users to identify areas for enhancement.
 Additionally, further investment in change management and training programs is advised to mitigate resistance and enhance staff adaptability to new systems.
 Finally, exploring advanced technologies such as artificial intelligence and machine learning could offer opportunities to further improve data quality and operational efficiency.

-Source: Data Management Enhancement in Ecommerce, Flevy Management Insights, 2024
+Source: Data Management System Overhaul for Automotive Supplier in North America, Flevy Management Insights, David Tang, 2024

 Leverage the Experience of Experts.